romdalf/AaaS/doc/201/README.md

 This illustrates the concept of segmentation of resource opening doors to multi-tenancy.
 This will be investigated further within the Security chapter (501).

 ## statefulset - where is my foodmag?
-Despite the fact that both containers have been deployed successfully with their persistent storage, and despite the fact both containers have ports being defined, there is are no exposure for the outside world to access the CMS front-end.
+Despite the fact that both containers have been deployed successfully with their persistent storage and having ports being defined, there is are no exposure for the outside world to access the CMS front-end.

 To do so, a service object needs offer exposure from the outside world to the appropriate container, in this case the ```foodmag-app-cms```.
 This can be done via the following YAML code: